cyrusmaz/prodman/README.md

 then copy the link that it provides (default is: http://127.0.0.1:8080/), and paste it in your browser.
 Et voilà!

 # Caveats
-Currently unable to jump to next block while paused.
+Currently, unable to jump to next block while paused.

+Currently, the docker container continues to run even after prodman has been exited.

 # Acknowledgement
 This application was inspired by the works of James Clear (https://jamesclear.com/habit-tracker) and Scott Young (https://www.scotthyoung.com/blog/ultralearning).